-The Company's short-term investments have contractual maturities ranging from January 2024 to September 2024.
+The Company's short-term investments have contractual maturities ranging from October 2024 to September 2025.

-4. Fair Value of Financial Instruments
+5. Fair Value of Financial Instruments

-The Company's financial instruments generally include cash and cash equivalents, short-term investments, trade accounts, financing receivables and accounts payable.
-Due to the short-term maturities of cash and cash equivalents, trade accounts receivable, financing receivables and accounts payable, the carrying amounts approximate fair value on the respective balance sheet dates.
-The valuation technique used to measure the fair value of the contingent consideration was derived from models utilizing market observable inputs.
+The Company's financial instruments generally include cash and cash equivalents, short-term investments, trade accounts, notes receivable and accounts payable.
+Due to the short-term maturities of cash and cash equivalents, trade accounts and notes receivable and accounts payable, the carrying amounts approximate fair value on the respective balance sheet dates.

-The Company measures its short-term investments and contingent consideration at fair value on a recurring basis.
+The Company measures its short-term investments at fair value on a recurring basis.

-The following tables present the fair value of the Company's short-term investments and contingent consideration by valuation hierarchy and input (in thousands):
+The following tables present the fair value of the Company's short-term investments and note receivable on sale of subsidiary by valuation hierarchy and input (in thousands):